5 Reasons To Talk To A Marketing Firm Before You Hire A Web Designer

 - Designers don’t always think about content.
 Content is one of the keys to online marketing success.
 A good design needs to incorporate a blog, detailed product descriptions, category descriptions, etc.

 - Sometimes, you don’t need a new website.
-Depending on the platform you’re on, you might not need an all new website to effect the changes you want to make.
+Depending on the platform you’re on, you might not need an all-new website to effect the changes you want to make.
 Sometimes, you can make minor changes to your existing site and get what you need at a fraction of the cost.

-The big picture: The only reason websites exist is to sell product.
+The big picture: The only reason websites exist is to sell products.
 Therefore, your marketing team should be directing the web design process, reviewing layouts, etc. Otherwise, you’re putting the tires before the new car.